 |Submission Deadline||Submit after the defense||Submit along with manuscript by the thesis/dissertation due date (See Calendar).|

 Committee Decision Review

-Should a member of the committee voting in the minority wish to have the majority decision reviewed, he or she may do so by submitting a written request to the Graduate Division.
+Should a member of the committee voting in the minority wish to have the majority decision reviewed, he or she may do so by submitting a written request to the Office of Graduate Education.
 The request must state specific reasons.
 Upon approval of the request, the review will be undertaken by the Graduate Council.